 Harassment can take many forms.
 Harassment may be, but is not limited to, words, signs, jokes, pranks, intimidation, physical contact, or violence.
 Harassment is not necessarily sexual in nature.

-Sexually harassing conduct may include unwelcome sexual advances, requests for sexual favors, or any other verbal or physical contact or a sexual nature that prevents an individual from effectively performing the duties of their position or creates an intimidating, hostile, or offensive working environment, or when such conduct is made a condition of employment or compensation, either implicitly or explicitly
+Sexually harassing conduct may include unwelcome sexual advances, requests for sexual favors, or any other verbal or physical contact or a sexual nature that prevents an individual from effectively performing the duties of their position or creates an intimidating, hostile, or offensive working environment, or when such conduct is made a condition of employment or compensation, either implicitly or explicitly.

-An employee witness to or who becomes aware of an incident of harassment must report it to the library director
+An employee witness to or who becomes aware of an incident of harassment must report it to the library director.

-Any employee found to have harassed fellow employees, a subordinate, or the general public while on duty will be subject to disciplinary action
+Any employee found to have harassed fellow employees, a subordinate, or the general public while on duty will be subject to disciplinary action.

 Termination

-Library employees may be terminated by the Board of Trustees in accordance with NH RSA 202-A:17 for malfeasance, misfeasance, or inefficiency in office, or incapacity or unfitness to perform the employee’s duties
+Library employees may be terminated by the Board of Trustees in accordance with NH RSA 202-A:17 for malfeasance, misfeasance, or inefficiency in office, or incapacity or unfitness to perform the employee’s duties.

-Upon request within thirty (30) days of the written notice of termination, employees may have a public hearing in front of the Board of Trustees, which must take place within thirty (30) days of the hearing request
+Upon request within thirty (30) days of the written notice of termination, employees may have a public hearing in front of the Board of Trustees, which must take place within thirty (30) days of the hearing request.

 COMPENSATION AND PERFORMANCE